be1/glurp/README.md

 an old gtk+ 2.x MPD client

 ## prerequisites
-autotools, pkg-g=config, header files and libraries for Gtk+2.x, libmpd1.
+autotools, pkg-config, header files and libraries for Gtk+2.x, libmpd1.

 ## build
 use autoreconf and make